ofekp/TinyUPnP/README.md

 ```
 I only checked it with my D-Link router.

-Special thanks
---
-@ajwtech - for contributing to the package by noting the need to use `constrolURL` instead of `eventSubURL`

 To anyone interested in how the library works:
 --
 1. It sends an M_SEARCH message to UPnP UDP multicast address.